milbot1992/RunConBE/README.md

 The API supports cross-origin resource sharing (CORS), making it suitable for front-end and mobile app integrations.
 It includes error handling for both general and MongoDB-specific issues, ensuring robust and clear responses.

+### Build, Test, Deploy
+This project uses Jenkins for continuous integration and continuous deployment (CI/CD), automating the build, testing, and deployment processes.
+Once a new commit has been made to he GitHub repo, Jenkins picks this up and the process begins.
+If the tests pass, Jenkins pushes the new Docker image to Docker Hub, which is subsequently deployed through AWS ECS.

 ### Project Structure

 ## Project Structure